Islandora-Collaboration-Group/ISLE/docs/optional-components/matomo.md

       - traefik.frontend.passHostHeader=true
 ```

-Start up the ISLE Docker containers again. `docker-compose up -d`
+* Start up the ISLE Docker containers again. `docker-compose up -d`

 ---

 #### Install and Configure Matomo

 0. Create your new Matomo database and call it `matomo_db`.
-Drush should be able to do this, e.g. `drush sql-create --db-su=root --db-su-pw=REPLACE_W_MYSQL_ROOT_PWD --db-url="mysql://mysql/matomo_db"`.
+Drush should be able to do this, e.g. `drush sql-create --db-su="root" --db-su-pw="MYQSL_ROOT_PWD" --db-url="mysql://DRUPAL_DB_USER:DRUPAL_DB_PWD@mysql/matomo_db"`.
 If you use a different method, make sure you make a database user and password to access it rather than use root credentials below.

 1. Add matomo.<yourdomain> to your `/etc/hosts` file and visit that URL.
 You should see a Matomo install dialog.
 Additional support may be found here: https://matomo.org/docs/installation/